ParkSeoJoon2005/Anim_Manager_Music/README.md

 - `/cend` - stop music play
 - `/userbotjoinchannel` - invite assistant to your chat
 * channel is also can be used instead of c

+If you donlt like to play in linked channel:
+ 1. Get your channel ID.
+ 2. Rename your group to: Channel Music: your_channel_id
+ 3. Add @AnimX_Robot as Channel admin with full perms
+ 4. add helper to channel
+ 5. Simply send commands in your group.